Score the pork leg with a sharp knife in a zig-zag pattern.

 Bash the coriander seeds, peppercorns and 2 teaspoons of sea salt until fine in a pestle and mortar.
 Add the bay leaves and bash again, then muddle in a lug of oil to form a loose paste.

-Rub the paste into the pork, making sure you get it into all the nooks and crannies.
-Roast the pork for 35–40 minutes, until you have a lovely crisp crackling, then turn the oven down to 170°C/gas 3.
+Rub the paste all over the pork, making sure you get it into all the nooks and crannies.

-Place the roasting pan on the hob over a medium heat, add the flour and stir it into the juices so you get a sticky paste.
+Place the roasting tray on the hob over a medium heat, add the flour and stir it into the juices so you get a sticky paste.
 Slowly add a little water until you have a lovely rich sauce.
-Add the onions, then pour into a plastic jug or bowl and blitz with a hand blender.
-Return the sauce to the pan along with the parsley and mustard.
-Season to perfection and serve with the roast pork.

 Pour the contents of the tray into a jug or bowl and blitz to a sauce with a stick blender.
 Return to the pan, pick, finely chop and add the parsley, along with the mustard and stir well.
 Season to perfection